Sandesh816/Airbnb-ML-Modeling/README.md

-*Note: I will not be uploading the Airbnb "listings" data set due to data protection reasons.*
+*Note: I will not be uploading the Airbnb training data set due to data protection reasons.*

 Airbnb ML Modeling